 Bake for an hour in the middle of the oven, or till a skewer inserted in the middle comes out clean.
 Cool 10-15 minutes in the tin then turn out, cool thoroughly and remove paper.
 Ice the top only and decorate with 25 walnut halves, 5 down one side and 5 down the other, then fill in the gaps like a chess board.
 Cut cake into 25 squares.
 Keeps for several days in a tin.

 Icing: Place cream cheese, icing sugar and vanilla in food processor and mix until light and fluffy, stopping once to scrape down the sides.
 Don’t over-mix or it will go thin and runny.
 If preferred mix the icing by hand.
-Don’t buy the spreadable cream cheese as the icing will be too soft.
+If using a softer, spreadable cream cheese definitely mix by hand.